-These patients are at risk of recurrent hypoglycemia that can be delayed for hours and require close monitoring even after normal blood glucose is established.
+They are at risk of recurrent hypoglycemia that can be delayed for hours and require close monitoring even after normal blood glucose is established.

-Not all oral agents have prolonged action so Contact Medical Control or NC Poison Control Center for advice, for advice,
+Not all oral agents have prolonged action so Contact Medical Control or NC Poison Control Center for advice.